Knowing how to get personal training clients is essential for building a successful personal training business.

 Once you understand why they left, you can ask them about their goals and what they’re looking to achieve.
 Begin by suggesting some potential SMART goals and how you could help them reach these goals.

-Think of it this way – if you owned a shop, you would likely want your business to be on a busy high street where people know where you are and what you’re offering, rather than a quiet location.
+Think of it this way – if you owned a shop, you’d want your business to be on a busy high street where people see what you’re offering, rather than a quiet location.
 You can’t sell things to people if no one knows where to find your services!

-The best way to get new clients for personal training is to make yourself known in the gym you work for, join a community in your local area if you’re a mobile personal trainer or operate from your own home.
+The best way to get new clients for personal training is to make yourself known in the gym you work for, join a community in your local area if you’re a mobile personal trainer, or operate from home.

 If you’re a personal trainer looking for clients, there are a few things you can do to raise your profile as a PT and market yourself in the gym.